-Plots are rented out on an annual Allotment Tenancy, with the rent calculated each year with effect from 1 January, by the size of the plot and the rental rate set by the Council.
-The current standard rental rate and any applicable discount can be found on our website.
+Plots are rented out on an Annual Tenancy, with the rent calculated each year by the size of the plot and the rental rate set by the Council.
+The current standard rental rate and any applicable discounts can be found on our website.

-The Allotment Tenancy is issued in the name of one named individual, 'the Tenant', who is responsible for maintaining the plot in good productive order, and adhering to the rules of the Allotment Tenancy Agreement and any other rules and guidance issued by the Management Committee.
-The Tenant can nominate additional members to be 'Joint Plot Holder', but this does not confer on those members any automatic rights to take over the plot should the Tenant relinquish it.
+The Plot Tenancy is issued in the name of one named individual, the Tenant, who is responsible for maintaining the plot in good productive order, and adhering to the rules of the Tenancy Agreement and any other rules and guidance issued by the Management Committee.
+The Tenant can nominate additional members to be 'Joint Plot Holder', but this does not confer on them any automatic rights to take over the plot should the Tenant relinquish it.